W. S. Pakenham-Walsh: Life

 W. S. Pakenham-Walsh was born in 1868 into a distinguished Irish clerical family.
-His middle name, Sandford, was given to him by his father who used to work as curate and later Rector of Sandford Parish in Dublin.
+His middle name, Sandford, was given to him by his father, William Pakenham Walsh who served as curate and later Rector of Sandford Parish in Dublin.

-In 1897, W. S. Pakenham-Walsh went to China under the auspices of CMS to work with the Dublin University Fukien Mission as Chaplain to the British community in Foochow, where he labored as a pastor of St. John's Church in Cangshan.
-In 1907, he opened "St. Mark's Anglo-Chinese College", later known as Foochow Trinity College, today the Fuzhou Foreign Language School.
+In 1897, W. S. Pakenham-Walsh went to China under the auspices of CMS to work with the Dublin University Fukien Mission as Chaplain to the British community in Fuzhou, where he labored as a pastor of St. John's Church in Cangshan.
+In 1907, he opened St. Mark's Anglo-Chinese College, later renamed to the Foochow Trinity College and again to the Fuzhou Foreign Language School.
 W. S. Pakenham-Walsh retired in 1919, but he remained in China until 1921.
 On his return to England he became Vicar of Sulgrave, Northamptonshire, and also a keen scholar and educationalist.

 W. S. Pakenham-Walsh's most notable work is his Tudor Story that he completed at age 90.
-His strong interest in Anne Boleyn began in 1917 during his missionary trip in Foochow, when he found in the Foochow British Community Library books related to Anne Boleyn's life.
+His strong interest in Anne Boleyn began in 1917 during his missionary trip in Fuzhou, when he found in the Fuzhou British Community Library books related to Anne Boleyn's life.
 Since then W. S. Pakenham-Walsh had been compiling a summary of her life.
 Motivated by his desire to unveil the true Anne Boleyn, he claimed to have experienced a series of spiritual experiences following a prayer at Boleyn's burial site that she might become his guardian angel, which led him to seek clairvoyants who helped to channel the spirit of Anne Boleyn.
 In his diary he said that for 30 years he had been in constant touch with King Henry VIII, Anne Boleyn, and other figures of the Tudor Court.

 W. S. Pakenham-Walsh died on 26 April 1960.